hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 -> By default, Terraform will attempt to register any Resource Providers that it supports, even if they're not used in your configurations to be able to display more helpful error messages.
 If you're running in an environment with restricted permissions, or wish to manage Resource Provider Registration outside of Terraform you may wish to disable this flag; however, please note that the error messages returned from Azure may be confusing as a result (example: `API version 2019-01-01 was not found for Microsoft.Foo`).

-~> **Note:** If you are using terraform with a User/Service Principal that has limited permissions you will likely need to set `skip_provider_registration` to `true` otherwise RP registration will fail due to permissions errors.
+-> **Note:** When Terraform is configured to use credentials with limited permissions you *must* set `skip_provider_registration` to true (or the environment variable `ARM_SKIP_PROVIDER_REGISTRATION=true`) in order to account for this - otherwise Terraform will, as described above, try to register any Resource Providers.

 * `storage_use_azuread` - (Optional) Should the AzureRM Provider use AzureAD to connect to the Storage Blob & Queue API's, rather than the SharedKey from the Storage Account?
 This can also be sourced from the `ARM_STORAGE_USE_AZUREAD` Environment Variable.
 Defaults to `false`.